1997 - Michael Owen scored his first reds hat-trick as we beat Grimsby Town 3-0 at Anfield in a League Cup Fourth Round

 1899 - We drew 3-3 when John Walker, Hugh Morgan and Alex Raisbeck were on the scoresheet.
 Keeper Harry Storer put through his own net, with Jack Devey bagging one of his seven goals against the reds and Albert Wilkes also on target.

-1922 - Donald Mackinlay, Harry Chambers and Dick Johnson struck as we won 3-0.
+1922 - Donald McKinlay, Harry Chambers and Dick Johnson struck as we won 3-0.

 1984 - We won 2-0 at Newcastle United with Steve Nicol and John Wark netting.

 1972 - We also beat United in the top-flight at home with Peter Cormack, Alec Lindsay and John Toshack grabbing our goals as we won 3-2, despite Tommy Smith missing a penalty.
 John Tudor bagged one of his five goals against the reds, with Malcolm MacDonald striking one of his seven past us.

 1997 – Midfielder Ovie Ejaria was born in Southwark in south London.
-He made eight senior appearances, moving on to Reading last August after a successful campaign on loan.
+He made eight senior appearances, moving on to Reading in August 2020 after a successful campaign on loan.

 1968 – Chief Scout Barry Hunter was born in Coleraine, Northern Ireland.
 He played as a defender for Wrexham and Reading, before moving into coaching and then scouting for Blackburn Rovers, Norwich City and most recently Manchester City, joining the reds in June 2012.